Arzaroth/HearthPacks/README.md

 HearthPacks
 ==============

 A simple tool to spam pack opening on HearthPwn.com

 Dependencies can be installed with the following command:
 ```
 pip install -r requirements.txt
 ```

-If you want to use the GUI, you mush also install PyQt5
+If you want to use the GUI, you must also install PyQt5 or PySide

 Basic usage:
 ```